Steve Mocco: Oklahoma State

-Freestyle
+Freestyle wrestling

 Mocco is also an accomplished freestyle wrestler, he medaled at the US Senior Nationals from 2004 to 2009, competed at numerous US Team Trials, and won three Pan American Championships (2006, 2009, 2011).
 He is also a three-time Dave Schultz Memorial champion and four-time finalist.

 In 2008, Mocco competed at the Summer Olympics, where he advanced to the quarterfinals and eventually placed seventh.

 In 2009, he won championships at major world-wide tournaments, the Ivan Yarygin Memorial Golden Grand Prix and the Alexander Medved Invitational.
 He later won another gold medal at the Pan American Championships.

 In 2011, he won another Pan American title and his third and final Dave Schultz Memorial championship.

 After being unable to find further international success, he retired from the sport.